 Everyone involved in online marketing should know what a landing page is by now, but for the uninitiated here’s a quick recap.
 A landing page stands alone from your primary site, its primary purpose to funnel a user into a specific action.
 As such, it shouldn’t link to your main site, as you want to narrow the user's focus into performing the action the landing page is all about.

 You can probably see how this approach can help conversions.
 By removing distractions and extraneous links, a landing page gets a ser to focus on the task at hand.
-Data shows that a properly optimised landing page can improve conversion rates by 25%.
+Data shows that a properly optimized landing page can improve conversion rates by 25%.
 That’s a huge number that could have very tangible effects on your business's bottom line.

 By themselves, all these techniques can have notable effects on your conversion rates, but it’s when they’re put together that the real benefits will be felt.
 Creating a great website that turns users into conversions will be a subtly different process for each industry: there isn’t really a coverall solution.
 However, by examining which techniques are most applicable for your own site, you can put together a strategy that works for you and your users.